RxSwiftCommunity/RxController/README.md

 ### Generic class of View Controller

-RxController provides generic classes `RxViewController` and `RxChildViewController`.
+RxController provides a generic classes `RxViewController`.
-With the genric classes, RxController avoids using an `Optional` or an `Implicit Unwrapping Option` type for the view model property in the view controller class.
+It avoids using an `Optional` or an `Implicit Unwrapping Option` type for the view model property in the view controller class.

 In the demo app, we define the view model class by extending the RxViewModel class, and the view controller class by extending the RxViewController generic class.